LemLib/LemLib/docs/tutorials/4_auto_and_tuning.md

 - `smallErrorRange` is the range of error that is considered "small".
 If the error is within this range for `smallErrorTimeout` milliseconds, the robot will proceed to the next movement
 - `largeErrorRange` is the range of error that is considered "large".
 If the error is within this range for `largeErrorTimeout` milliseconds, the robot will proceed to the next movement

-The units for error in the `chassis.moveTo()` function are inches, and degrees for the `chassis.turnTo()` function.
+The units for error in the `chassis.moveToPose()` function are inches, and degrees for the `chassis.turnTo()` function.
 The units for time are milliseconds.

 Advanced users may wish to alter these values to decrease the time it takes to execute the next command.
 However, the default values should be fine for most users.